 We help homeowners identify qualified and experienced construction experts and forensic engineers to evaluate problems, explore repair alternatives and prepare cost estimates.

 EIFS and Stucco Defect Attorneys — People We Represent

 When it comes to construction defects, we represent:

 - Homeowner associations

 - Condominium associations

-Using our experience in construction law and understanding of issues that may impact a homeowners claim, our Lakewood lawyers can seek damages on your behalf in expansive soils arbitration and proceedings regarding other common construction defects, including recovery for repair costs, loss of use and other inconveniences caused.
+Using our experience in construction law and understanding of issues that may impact a homeowners claim, our attorneys can seek damages on your behalf in expansive soils arbitration and proceedings regarding other common construction defects, including recovery for repair costs, economic damages from loss of use and other inconveniences caused.